jsharples777/profile-page/README.md

 Node.js with Express to deliver the content
 Handlebars as a template engine to allow ease of use and maintenance Bootstrap 4 for responsive styling an layout
+React with React Router for content creation on the client
 ```

 ## User Story